lookit/lookit-docs/docs/source/Technical-Glossary.rst

 Ngrok is used in the development process to act as a tunnel into your PC.
 It is not secure to allow access into your PC or local address through a public channel, as this can open you up to malicious attacks.
-Ngrok allows you to securely provide acces to your local address through something public, like the internet.
+Ngrok allows you to securely provide access to your local address through something public, like the internet.
 When Ngrok is running on your machine, it gets the port of the network service, which is usually a web server, and then connects to the Ngrok cloud service.
 This cloud service takes in traffic and requests from a public address and then relays that traffic directly to the Ngrok process running on your machine, which then passes it along to the local address you specify.
 By doing this, you can minimize the interaction between outside traffic and your personal machine.

+When trying to stream videos in the development stage, the ember frameplayer will stream the video to PIPE's webservers, which will then write a request to AWS S3.
+A webhook will then send this video data back to the dummy url generated by ngrok, which then tunnels it to your local machine.

-When trying to stream videos on the development stage, AWS will need an address to send the video to.
+..
+When trying to stream videos on the development stage, AWS will SEND to PIPe need an address to send the video to.
 Ngrok will create a dummy link for this purpose and then send the video from this dummy address to your PC.

+..
+From the deployed ember framplayer app the video is streamed to pipe's webservers, which forward/write request to video data to AWS S3 instance.
+Webhook (allows us to say send a payload to a certain address when u finish doing this) sends request back to url generated by ngrok which serves as a local tunnel to your computer since u cant point a webhook to local host

+..
+In short, video data goes through this process: [Frameplayer app]--pipe client-->[Pipe service]--AWS storage trigger-->[AWS S3],
+then when the trigger finishes storing, it trips the “Finished uploading to S3” webhook that then sends a payload back to the lookit-API server, which has a handler that renames the file that was just stored in S3, among other things so that handler receives a payload from Pipe’s “finished uploading to S3 webhook” i.e., it’s Pipe telling lookit-API “hey, I finished putting some video in S3.
+Here’s some identifying data about that video.”